 Depending on your needs, you may be entitled to a Disabled Students’ Allowance (DSA).
 We can provide you with support in completing your application for the DSA which is provided by the government, and does not need to be repaid.
 The allowance is not dependent on your income, only your needs, and is paid on top of your other student finance support.
 It is available to all students including part-time and mature applicants.
 You can find out more information on the government website for the DSA.

-You will only start to repay your tuition and maintenance loan after you have left higher education and your annual income is at least £21,000.
-You will only start repaying in the April after you leave higher education, even if you already earn over £21,000.
-Repayments will be 9% of income above £21,000, so the amount repaid each month will depend on what you earn.
+You will only start to repay your tuition and maintenance loan after you have left higher education and your annual income is at least £25,000.
+You will only start repaying in the April after you leave higher education, even if you already earn over £25,000.
+Details of how much your will repay can be found here Repaying Your Student Loan.

 What’s more, there will be no charge for graduates repaying their loan early.